stratumn/agent/packages/agent-client-js/README.md

 StratumnSDK.getApplication('quickstart')
   .then(function(app) {
     console.log(app);
-    // Create a new chain, you can pass arguments to init return app.createChain('My message chain');
+    // Create a new map, you can pass arguments to init return app.createMap('My message map');
   })
   .then(function(res) {
     // You can call a transition function like a regular function